jan-mo/RIOT/compareFirmware/README.md

 ## requirements

 The `requirements.txt` holds all python requirements.
-Some compression or differencing algorithms need to be installed in your GIT-root folder. (above the RIOT folder) Possible algorithms are `minibsdiff`, `heatshrink` or `miniz`.
+Some compression or differencing algorithms need external GIT repository.
+Possible algorithms are `minibsdiff`, `heatshrink`, `vcdiff`, `zdelta` or `miniz`.
+These can be find in folder `external_algorithms`

 ## \_helper_functions

 This folder contains helper functions for plotting and finding revision-data.

+## external_algorithms

+Here all compiled algorithms are stored.
+In folder `external_algorihtms/Repos/` all repositories are stored. (use `git submodule update --init --recursive`)

 ## data_basis